 Ischaemic Affairs of the Heart

-The following is a description of the heart attack I experienced in January 2023, along with its aftermath.
+The following is a description of my near–fatal heart attack in January 2023, along with its aftermath.

 (When citing this article, please use heart.4020.net)